historiesofthefuture/historiesofthefuture/essays/gordin/languages.md

 sometimes reference the linguistic background against which — and, sometimes, through which — the plot unfolds.
 My interest in these essays is not the aspects of the books that make them “nuclear.”
-I simply want to exploit fact that languages can only remain semi-standardized across broad distances with the constant support of an elaborate infrastructure (an educational system, commerce between urban centers, media, etc.).
+I simply want to exploit the fact that languages can only remain semi-standardized across broad distances with the constant support of an elaborate infrastructure (an educational system, commerce between urban centers, media, etc.).
 To imagine a world where those infrastructures break down, we need something